 for fire prevention in plastics.

-Producing halogen filled flame retardant (HFFR) materials relies on formulating compounds that meet specific performance criteria for fire prevention and conform to frequently updated compliance regulations.
+Producing halogen free flame retardant (HFFR) materials relies on formulating compounds that meet specific performance criteria for fire prevention and conform to frequently updated compliance regulations.
 Compounding for flame retardance requires high fill levels to be processed at controlled temperatures.
 Several retarding materials are used as fillers to moderate flammability, heat release, reduce smoke and fume generation:

 - Alumina Trihydrate (ATH), the world’s most widely used flame retardant has a metal hydroxide base.
 At temperatures above 200 °C, the three water molecules of ATH are released in an endothermic reaction, quenching the surface of surrounding materials to provide flame retardance and smoke suppression.